Leiden Leadership Centre

 Coordinator: Ben Kuipers (firstname.lastname@example.org)

 Public organizations have been confronted with severe budget cuts as a result of the most recent crisis.
 Public managers are tasked with the implementation of cutbacks.
-Using different case studies within Dutch ministries and the prison sector, we assessed public managers’ change leadership in times of crisis.
+In this research project, Dr. Eduard Schmidt used different case studies within Dutch ministries and the prison sector to assess public managers’ change leadership in times of crisis.